Raquel Pennington: Invicta Fighting Championships

-Pennington made her Invicta Fighting Championships promotional debut against future The Ultimate Fighter team mate Sarah Moras on July 28, 2012, at Invicta FC 2.
+Pennington made her Invicta Fighting Championships promotional debut against future The Ultimate Fighter teammate Sarah Moras on July 28, 2012, at Invicta FC 2.
 She won via unanimous decision.

 Her next two fights for the promotion were both losses; one to Cat Zingano at Invicta FC 3 and one to Leslie Smith at Invicta FC 4.

 The Ultimate Fighter

 In August 2013, Pennington was announced as a cast member of The Ultimate Fighter: Team Rousey vs. Team Tate.
 She defeated veteran Tonya Evinger via submission due to a guillotine choke in the second round and was the third female pick of Team Tate.

 Raquel Pennington faced Jessamyn Duke in the elimination round.
 Pennington defeated Duke via unanimous decision (29–28, 29–28, and 29–28) and the performance earned both participants Fight of The Season honors.

 Advancing to the semi-final, Pennington next faced former boxing champion Jessica Rakoczy in the final episode of the series.
 Prior to the fight, Pennington damaged her hand but was still able to fight.
 She lost a unanimous decision to Rakoczy (30–27, 30–27, and 30–27).